Staff & Board of Directors

 - Creation of a sustainable organization sufficiently staffed and with resources to execute its mission and objectives and to support the needs of its stakeholders.

-- Development of guidelines and education for athletes, coaches, judges, and event coordinators in rules, safety, and event management.
+- Development of guidelines and education for athletes, coaches, judges, technical directors and event organizers in rules, safety, and event management.

 - Support of each region and competitive opportunity development for the entire athlete community.

 - Excecution of decisions and actions that reflect the voices of all participants to the best of our ability.

 Scott Mahoney - IFSA President